 (3) The conciliation officer may, when providing information to another person, prohibit or restrict the disclosure of the information to another person.

-[Section 182R inserted by No. 31 of 2011 s.
+[Section 182R inserted: No. 31 of 2011 s.
 6.]

 182S.
 Representation

 (1) At any meeting with the conciliation officer or conciliation conference, a party to the dispute may appear in person or may be represented by —